dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

 types of callback, and this is the type that is used most in the task list manager.
 You can define the activate callback for any gadget using the ``activate-callback:`` init-keyword.
-More information about callbacks is given in `See Adding Callbacks to the
+More information about callbacks is given in `Adding Callbacks to the
 Application <callbacks.htm#15598>`_, in which some real callbacks are defined, to make the task list manager do something more substantial.